 Book Production Schedule

-You have to know how the final piece is to be used and how it will be reproduced.
-Keep in mind an allotted budget for the piece and what results you expect.
+In order to have an adequate book production schedule, you have to start at the end.
+First, consider when you need the piece to be ready (the due date) and then move backwards allowing ample time for all the steps along the way.
+Keep in mind the allotted budget for the piece and what results you expect.
 These factors, among others, have a great influence on what type of piece your designer will recommend as a solution and how they prepare all necessary elements to make it happen.

 The more complex the project, from a production standpoint, the more lead time it will require.